AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/understanding-magento.md

 ---
 # Your MBI Environment

 As you analyze your Commerce data, be aware of these factors and common misconceptions.
-If you need assistance with making sure you are using your Magento schema correctly, do not hesitate to [contact our support team](https://support.magento.com/hc/en-us/articles/360019088251).
+If you need assistance with making sure you are using your Magento schema correctly, do not hesitate to [contact support](../../getting-started/support.md).

 ## entity\_id